Fort Sumner: History

-In April 1865 there were about 8,500 Navajo and 500 Mescalero Apache interned at Bosque Redondo.
+In April 1865, there were about 8,500 Navajo and 500 Mescalero Apache interned at Bosque Redondo.
 The Army had planned only 5,000 would be there, so lack of sufficient food was an issue from the start.
 As the Navajo and Mescalero Apache had long been enemies, their enforced proximity led to frequent open fighting.
-The environmental situation got worse.
-The interned people had no clean water; it was full of alkali and there was no firewood to cook with.
+The environmental situation worsened.
+The interned people did not have clean water; it was full of alkali and there was no firewood to cook with.
 The water from the nearby Pecos River caused severe intestinal problems, and disease quickly spread throughout the camp.
-Food was in short supply because of crop failures, Army and Indian Agent bungling, and criminal activities.
+Food was in short supply because of crop failures, Army and Indian agent bungling, and criminal activities.
 In 1865, the Mescalero Apache, or those strong enough to travel, managed to escape.
-The Navajo were not allowed to leave until May 1868 when the U.S. Army agreed that Fort Sumner and the Bosque Redondo reservation was a failure.
+The Navajo were not allowed to leave until May 1868 when the US Army agreed that Fort Sumner and the Bosque Redondo reservation was a failure.

 The 1868 Treaty of Bosque Redondo was negotiated with the Navajo and they were allowed to return to their homeland, to a "new reservation".
 They were joined by the thousands of Navajo who had been hiding out in the Arizona Territory hinterlands.
-This experience resulted in a more determined Navajo, and never again were they surprised by raiders of the Rio Grande valley.
-In subsequent years, they have expanded the "new reservation" into well over 16 million acres (65,000 km²).
+This experience resulted in a more determined Navajo, and never again were they surprised by raiders of the Rio Grande Valley.
+In subsequent years, they have expanded the "new reservation" into well over 16 million acres (65,000 km2).

 Fort Sumner was abandoned in 1869 and purchased by rancher and cattle baron Lucien Maxwell.
 Maxwell rebuilt one of the officers' quarters into a 20-room house.
+Maxwell's daughter, Paulita, was a friend of Billy the Kid.
 On July 14, 1881, Sheriff Pat Garrett shot and killed Billy the Kid in this house, now referred to as the Maxwell House.

 Fort Sumner Historic Site

-A hundred years after the signing of the treaty that allowed the Navajo people to return to their original homes in the Four Corners Region, Fort Sumner was declared a New Mexico State Monument in 1968.
+A hundred years after the signing of the treaty that allowed the Navajo people to return to their original homes in the Four Corners region, Fort Sumner was declared a New Mexico State Monument in 1968.

 The property is now managed by the New Mexico Historic Sites (formerly State Monuments) division of the New Mexico Department of Cultural Affairs.
 On June 4, 2005, a new museum designed by Navajo architect David N. Sloan was opened on the site as the Bosque Redondo Memorial.
 Congress had authorized the establishment of the memorial by the Secretary of Defense in 2000, making federal funds available for construction.

-The Bosque Redondo Memorial and Fort Sumner Historic Site are located 6.5 mi southeast of Fort Sumner, New Mexico: 3 mi east on U.S. Route 60/U.S. Route 84, then 3.5 mi south on Billy The Kid Road.
+The Bosque Redondo Memorial and Fort Sumner Historic Site are located 6.5 mi southeast of Fort Sumner, New Mexico: 3 mi east on US Route 60/US Route 84, then 3.5 mi south on Billy the Kid Road.